Location: Toronto, Canada

 Resolves safety related issues by participating in the Safety Committee, as required.

-10+ years train control experience and/or automatic control in the other industry, such as aircraft, industry. i.e. related field.
+10+ years train control experience and/or automatic control systems in other industry.

 Good technical writing skills, good communication and analytical skills.